datomatic/custom-value-metric/README.md

 ![Custom Value Metric-Dark](branding/dark.png#gh-dark-mode-only)![Custom Value Metric-Light](branding/light.png#gh-light-mode-only)
 # Custom Value Metric
 A custom value metric for Nova.
 It brings new functionalities to the usual Value Metric, like:
-- Show not only the percentage of change between the current value and the previous one, but also the previous value itself.
+- Showing not only the percentage of change between the current value and the previous one, but also the previous value itself.
 - The ability to link the range dates of a group of metrics so that changing one you would change the ones on the other linked metrics too.
 - The ability to show more than one value metric on the same card.